 The Puma Future Z is the next generation of football boot.
 It’s been receiving accolades and plaudits aplenty since it arrived in 2020, and rightly so.
-The bizarre thing is, this boot is actually excellent for wide-footed players, flat-footed and narrow-footed players.
+The bizarre thing is, this boot is actually the best Puma boot for wide-footed players, flat-footed and narrow-footed players.
 How?
 I hear you ask…

 This boot is unbelievably adaptable, that’s down to the addition of a FUZIONFIT+ compression band through the midfoot.
 The band is a mix of polyester and spandex fibres, which can mould to almost any foot shape when coupled with a lace system that can be altered to suit the wearer too.

 The Future Z gives a little bit of extra wiggle room in the toe box, whilst its Evoknit neck, tongue and midfoot will provide both comfort and support.
 You may not have the blistering pace of Neymar Jr., but in a pair of these at least there won’t be any danger of hearing the word ‘blister’.

 Figuring out whether you need wide football boots is relatively simple.
 You just need to measure the length and width of your foot, and then cross-reference this with a reliable width measurement chart.
 We've got a great guide on what size football boots you should get on our blog.